Welcome to Pelican

 Our author for this term is.

-Daily maths sessions will continue to run over the spring term, with children practising and learning a range of mathematical skills.
+Daily maths sessions will continue to run over the summer term, with children practising and learning a range of mathematical skills.
 This term we will be focussing on subtraction skills, as well as learning about doubling and halving.

-We need our PE kit on a Thursday and Friday.
+PE kits are needed on a Thursday and Friday.

-We need to come to school on Thursday and Friday in our PE kit ready to start our lesson straight away.
-It is really helpful if we have our school uniform in a bag so we can get changed again.
-Please remember to make sure that all our items of clothing (including shoes) are named and that we are not wearing any jewellery.
+Children need to come to school on a Thursday and Friday in PE kits, ready to start lessons straight away.
+Please remember to make sure that all items of clothing (including shoes) are named and children are not wearing any jewellery.

 Reading and Homework.